KKdev13/Image-Classification-for-a-City-Dog-Show-ML/README.md

 Remember that certain breeds of dogs look very similar.
 The more images of two similar-looking dog breeds that the algorithm has learned from, the more likely the algorithm will be able to distinguish between those two breeds.

-## Principal Objectives
+## Principal Objectives:
-1.Correctly identify which pet images are of dogs (even if the breed is misclassified) and which pet images aren't of dogs.
+1. Correctly identify which pet images are of dogs (even if the breed is misclassified) and which pet images aren't of dogs.

-2.Correctly classify the breed of dog, for the images that are of dogs.
+2. Correctly classify the breed of dog, for the images that are of dogs.

-3.Determine which CNN model architecture (ResNet, AlexNet, or VGG), "best" achieve objectives 1 and 2.
+3. Determine which CNN model architecture (ResNet, AlexNet, or VGG), "best" achieve objectives 1 and 2.

-4.Consider the time resources required to best achieve objectives 1 and 2, and determine if an alternative solution would have given a "good enough" result, given the amount of time each of the algorithms takes to run.
+4. Consider the time resources required to best achieve objectives 1 and 2, and determine if an alternative solution would have given a "good enough" result, given the amount of time each of the algorithms takes to run.

 ## Needed Files: